filecoin-project/community/projects/application/filswan.md

 application

 ## Project Description
-Swan is a marketplace for Filecoin miners, clients post/bidding deals the online..
+Swan is a marketplace for Filecoin miners, clients post/bidding deals the online.

 The platform also provides powerful deal lifecycle management, fast file retrieval, Petabyte-Scale Data migration, content network delivery, multi-data center caching, micropayment and edge computing services.
 Miners on Swan platform can provide additional services according to their infrastructure and capabilities.